ikoonat/tg-analysis-dashboard/README.md

 ```
 That script creates the local `.venv` and installs the Python requirements automatically.

-# Step 1: Add the Telegram information
+# Part 1: Add the Telegram information to the .env
 The `.env` file must be in `./TELEGRAM-COLLECTOR`, next to `collector.py`.

 ```.env